AeliusSaionji/dotfiles/README.md

 done this because I like seeing my wallpaper and because I also find dwm's rendering of the active window not easy to spot.
 All it does is change the color of the window border.
-So, I've eliminated the border entirely (set to 0 pixels) and rely on transparency to highligh which window is the active window.
+So, I've eliminated the border entirely (set to 0 pixels) and rely on transparency to highlight which window is the active window.
 I also set a pretty hard glow around the active window to really make it clear.

 #### Transparency Notes